Skip to main content

 • Test finishes on scrap – check UV performance in your climate

 For naturally durable species like cedar, many homeowners accept the silver-gray patina rather than maintaining a finish.
 This is a valid low-maintenance approach if structural protection is adequate.
+It's a personal choice — some people love the natural weathered look, others want to keep the rich browns and reds.
+Neither is wrong, as long as the wood stays sound underneath.

 12 Maintenance: The Final Line of Defense

 Even the best-protected outdoor timber requires maintenance.
 Small issues become major failures when ignored.
 A proactive maintenance program can double timber lifespan.
+Our guide on how long timber lasts goes into more detail on what to expect over the years.

 • Inspect annually – preferably in spring after winter exposure